Q. Introduce yourself and your baby/babies.

 A. Very much it is important, for me the biggest disadvantage is I live in an independent house, so my daughter doesn’t have too many friends around to play, but whenever possible I send her to her grandmother’s place as she stays in a building and she loves playing there with her friends on the ground.
 I let her play as much as possible.

-Kids now-days are getting addicted to mobiles and tablets, so these moments of play make them forget about these addiction and help the be physically fit too.
+Kids now-days are getting addicted to mobiles and tablets, so these moments of play make them forget about these addictions and help them be physically fit too.

 Q. Anything else you want to share with the beautiful mommies today?